Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Nonparametric Perturbations of Bayesian Models

 \paragraph{Well-specified case.} We next consider the case where the parametric model is well-specified, $\p_0 \in \cM_\param$.
 In this case, the NPP model converges to the truth at an efficient rate: the posterior $\Pi(\psi(\p) \mid x_{1:n})$ contracts at a rate $1/\sqrt{n}$ around $\psi(\rmp_0)$ when $\p_0 \in \mathcal{M}_\param$.
 To see this, return to the decomposition in \Cref{eqn:npp_decomp}.
 Both the parametric posterior $\Pi_{\param}(\psi(\rmp_\theta) \mid x_{1:n})$ and the nonparametric posterior $\Pi_{\pert}(\psi(\rmp) \mid x_{1:n})$ will converge to the truth, but the parametric posterior will converge faster, at a rate $1/\sqrt{n}$, while the nonparametric component will in general converge more slowly.
 The NPP posterior inherits the rate of the parametric posterior because the mixing weight asymptotically places all weight on the parametric component: if $\rmp_0 \in \cM_\param$ then $\eta_n \to 1$ a.s. as $n \to \infty$ (\Cref{thm:lambda-consistency}).

 To see why $\eta_n \to 1$ intuitively, consider again the Bayes factor, \Cref{Bayes-factor}.
 Both the parametric and the nonparametric model describe the data distribution, but the parametric model uses fewer parameters than the nonparametric model: a finite number, rather than infinite.
 Moreover, the parametric model is nested inside the nonparametric model, since it corresponds to sampling $\p = \p_\theta$ from $\pi_\pert(\p \mid \p_\theta)$.
-By Bayesian Occam's razor, the Bayes factor prefers the simpler parametric model, $\BF_n \to \infty$~\citep[][Chap.
+By Bayesian Occam's razor, the Bayes factor prefers the simpler parametric model, i.e. $\BF_n \to \infty$~\citep[][Chap.
 28]{Dawid2011-kb,Hong2012-ar,MacKay2003-db}.
 Hence $\eta_n \to 1$.

 In summary, when the parametric model is correctly specified, $\p_0 \in \mathcal{M}_\param$, the NPP posterior $\Pi(\psi(\p) \mid x_{1:n})$ converges to the truth $\psi(\rmp_0)$ at an efficient parametric rate of $1/\sqrt{n}$.
-So here, the NPP posterior behaves like a parametric Bayes posterior, for which we also expect a convergence rate of $1/\sqrt{n}$ by the Berstein-von Mises theorem.
+So here, the NPP posterior behaves like a parametric Bayes posterior, for which we also expect a convergence rate of $1/\sqrt{n}$ by the Bernstein-von Mises theorem.
 In a nonparametric model, however, the convergence rate is generally slower, e.g. $\Pi_{\np}(\psi(\p) \mid x_{1:n})$ may converge at a rate of $1/\sqrt[3]{n}$ or worse~\citep{Ghosal2000-pf}.

-\paragraph{Finite samples.} When the parametric model is misspecified, the NPP model is only guaranteed to converge at a nonparametric rate.
-Heuristically, however, we expect the NPP posterior to converge towards the truth about as quickly as the parametric posterior, up until the parametric model stops providing a good description of the data.
-Specifically, the Bartlett-Lindley effect says the Bayes factor will place more weight on the simpler model up until there is enough data to determine that model is wrong~\citep{Miller2018}.
+\paragraph{Finite samples.} A possible concern is that in practice there is always some amount of misspecification, and so we cannot ever expect a parametric rate.
+However, the Bartlett-Lindley effect says the Bayes factor will place more weight on the simpler model up until there is enough data to determine that model is wrong~\citep{Miller2018}.
+So, heuristically, we expect the NPP posterior to converge towards the truth as quickly as the parametric posterior, up until the parametric model stops providing a good description of the data.